meltano/meltano/docs/src/docs/command-line-interface.md

 - [`.env`](/docs/project.html#env), if a setting is sensitive or environment-specific (defined as `kind: password` or `env_specific: true`);
 - [`meltano.yml`](/docs/project.html#meltano-yml-project-file) otherwise.

+If supported by the plugin, its configuration can be tested using `meltano config <plugin> test`.

 ### How to use

 To manage the configuration of Meltano itself, specify `meltano` as the plugin name.